timbrockley/hugo-timbrockley-github-io/content/development/htmx-php.md

 ## Read Template

-This function reads a template from the "templates" directory and returns it as a string.
+This function reads a template file from the "templates" directory and returns an array containing the "data" and "error" variables.

-If there is an error this is returned to the calling function.
+If sucessful then the "data" variable will contain the data from the template file as a string.

+If an error occurs then the "error" variable will contiain the error as a string.

 ```php
 function read_template(string $templateName="") : array